Commutative Algebra of Generalised Frobenius Numbers: Introduction

-We prove Theorem \ref{frogenarith_theo} using Corollary \ref{finitenessfrob_cor} along with the fact that the sequence $(m_k)_{k=1}^{\infty}$ is a generalised arithmetic progression.
+We prove Theorem \ref{frogenarith_theo} using Corollary \ref{finitenessfrob_cor} along with the fact that the sequence $(m_k)_{k=1}^{\infty}$ is a finite difference progression.
 As a corollary, a geometric progression with common ratio strictly greater than one cannot occur as a sequence of Frobenius numbers.

 As an another application of our results, we use the neighbourhood theorem (Theorem \ref{gensklattmod_thm}) to construct an algorithm that takes the lattice in terms of a basis and a natural number $k$ as input, computes the $k$-th lattice module and the $k$-th Frobenius number.